TuomasKetola/icfw-for-SDR/README.md

+# Information Content Field Weighting (ICFW) for Structured Document Retrieval
-# A repository detailing the ICFW models described in T .Ketola & T. Roelleke, Automatic and Analytical Field Weighting for Structured Document Retrieval, 2023.
+A repository detailing the ICFW models described in T .Ketola & T. Roelleke, Automatic and Analytical Field Weighting for Structured Document Retrieval, 2023.

+## Content
 As the experimentation is based on external datasets (DBpedia, Trec-small-web, HomeDepot) the full experimentaion cannot be run without preprocessing of the data.

 The data folder contains examples of .json files which are used for re-ranking by the jupyter notebook.